 For metal screed installations, install the steel track driving the anchoring pins into the floor at 24" O.C.
 Always check with local inspectors, before and during installation, as requirements in depth of penetration and spacing of the anchoring pins can vary depending on local regulations.
-After track is installed and panels are erected, install the interior and exterior metal coves bases by screwing them to the face of the wall panels and applying a bead of sealant atop the cove both inside and outside the cooler (see Fig. 5).
+After track is installed and wall panels are erected using a 1⁄2" bead of caulking sealant at the bottom of each wall panel (Fig 5), install the interior and exterior metal coves bases by screwing them to the face of the wall panels and applying a bead of silicone sealant (supplied) atop the cove both inside and outside the cooler (Fig. 5).

-For vinyl screed installations, a bead of caulk should be applied on each outside bottom edge, between the floor and the screed to compensate for any minor irregularities in the building floor.
-Check squareness of the corners, check dimensions and then secure the screed into position with concrete nails or anchors (supplied by others) as shown in Fig. 5
+For vinyl screed installations, a 1⁄4" bead of caulk (supplied) should be applied on each outside bottom edge, between the floor and the screed to seal connection and to compensate for any minor irregularities in the building floor (Fig 5).
+Check squareness of the corners, check dimensions and then secure the screed into position with concrete nails or anchors (supplied by others) if required- Fig. 5

-The factory provides enough tubes of caulk for a typical installation (1 tube/15ft); however, more may be needed if the building floor or slab is particularly rough.
+The factory provides tubes of caulk for a typical installation (1 tube/25ft); however, more may be needed if the building floor or slab is particularly rough.